Resource Embedding

 Many-to-one relationships

 Since films has a foreign key to directors, this establishes a many-to-one relationship.
-Thus, we’re able to request all the films and the director for each film.
+This enables us to request all the films and the director for each film.

 GET /films?select=title,directors(id,last_name) HTTP/1.1